robin-a-meade/example-make-cpp/README.md

 We see that recipe for the rule that goes from an object file to an executable (without any extension) invokes the command contained in the variable `LINK.o`.

 The default definition of `LINK.o` uses the C compiler.
-But, as explained above, we prefer to use the C++ compiler for this.
+But, as explained earlier, we prefer to use the C++ compiler for this.
 Fortunately, we see there's another default variable available to us, `LINK.cc`, containing the definition we need.
 (Identically valued `LINK.cpp` variable is also available, if you prefer.)

-To make use of it, we use its value for the `LINK.o` variable:
+To make use of it, we use its value to redefine the `LINK.o` variable:

 ```
 $ make -p